Wall Lake is a pristine gem in BC accessed from Waterton Lakes National Park, Alberta, Canada.

-A hug with my daughter at 6:00 AM is our final gesture before she gets on her flight to join family camping near Kelowna, British Columbia, and I begin my drive south from Calgary to Waterton Lakes National Park in the south-west corner of Alberta.
-Fields of grain and grasses glow green and golden in early morning sun, hosting hundreds of wind-driven turbines.
+Fields of grain and grasses glow green and golden in early morning sun and further south host hundreds of wind-driven, electricity generating turbines.
 These monster, high-tech windmills spin gracefully to harness the power of the wind and supplement the province's electrical grid.

 There is time to drive through, rather than around, the small town of Pincher Creek, in south-western Alberta, whose historic downtown seems frozen in time.
 The town has been an important ranching and farming hub since the late 1800's, where prairies meet mountains.
-South of Pincher Creek, mountains to the west and shrouded in cloud, begin to encroach on the field of vision as I approach Waterton Lakes National Park.
+South of Pincher Creek, mountains to the west and shrouded in cloud, begin to encroach on the field of vision as the final approach to Waterton Lakes National Park continues.

-The trail is excellent, well-maintained and predominantly road width.
-The trail quickly changes to a gentle and consistent elevation gain.
-The trail is generally through lush forest with the occasional meadow providing views of richly colored surrounding ridges.
-There is a wooden bridge over a minor creek crossing and near 1.5 KM (0.94 miles) I can see the Alberta - British Columbia border marker.
-I will hike from Waterton Lakes National Park in Alberta into Akamina-Kishinena Provincial Park in British Columbia.
-To my right is a concrete border marker.
-Another faint and deadfall-discouraged trail, not on the map, continues past the provincial boundary marker.
+A wooden bridge over a minor creek crossing near the 1.5 KM (1 mile) mark is close to the Alberta - British Columbia border marker.
+The hike changes from Waterton Lakes National Park in Alberta to become a hike within Akamina-Kishinena Provincial Park in British Columbia.
+To the right is a concrete border marker.
+Another faint and dead fall-discouraged trail, not on the map, continues to the right from the provincial boundary marker.

-On the British Columbia side of the border kiosk, Forum Lake is announced.
-There is no mention of Wall Lake.
-About 0.7 KM (0.44 miles) later the trail marker post lists the branch to Forum Lake, as well as the continuance to Wall Lake and points beyond.
+On the British Columbia side of the border kiosk, a sign for Forum Lake makes no mention of Wall Lake.
+About 0.7 KM (½ mile) later the trail marker post lists the branch to Forum Lake, as well as the continuance to Wall Lake and points beyond.

-Exiting the outhouse, I witness a large spider enjoying a freshly caught meal.
-I reverse direction to hike east along the north shore of Wall Lake.
-The color and tranquility of the lake is palpable.
-Past the bridge, avalanche chutes down the steep slopes of Akamina Ridge are on my right.
-It always amazes me how the reverse of the same trail offers such a new and different perspective.
-It is like a whole new hike.
+Exiting the outhouse, a large spider is enjoying a freshly caught meal.
+The Wall Lake hike returns east along the north shore where the color and tranquility of the water is mesmerizing.
+Past the bridge, avalanche chutes down the steep slopes of Akamina Ridge are on the right as the same trail taken in offers a new and entirely different perspective of surrounding lush terrain.

-When I reach the trail junction to Forum Lake, I think…..Hmmm.
-On the other hand, I have a challenging, full-day hike tomorrow.
-The responsible and sensible thing to do is, call it a day, return the way I came and, hike to Forum Lake another time.
+Reaching the trail junction to Forum Lake brings about a pensive moment...Hmmm.
+On the other hand, there is a challenging, full-day hike firmly scheduled for tomorrow.
+The responsible and sensible thing to do is, call it a day, return to Waterton Village, and hike to Forum Lake another time.

 It is easy to understand why the half-day Wall Lake hike is so popular.
-It is a magnificent hike on excellent trail with a variety of spectacular features and vistas.
-I estimate gross elevation is double the published net elevation but this hike is within reach of a broad range of hikers and, in my opinion, well worthy of the time.
+This magnificent hike provides excellent trail with a variety of spectacular features and vistas.
+Gross elevation is double the published net elevation but this hike is within the reach of a broad range of hikers and is well worth the time.